ownal-daboubi/reading-notes-1/class-06.md

     }
  ```

-## Accesse and update text and markup:
+## Access and update text and markup:
 * Using the **innerHTML property**, you can access and amend the contents of an element, including any child elements.

 ## Adding an element using DOM manipulation: